-Training programs and funding available to jobless workers who need to change careers in order to re-enter the workforce.
+Training programs and funding are available to eligible students who need to change careers in order to re-enter the workforce.

-Students may also need to take additional steps to keep their unemployment benefits while attending training and possibly qualify to receive additional unemployment benefits.
+Additional steps may be required to maintain unemployment benefits and/or qualify to receive additional unemployment benefits.
 The college works with the Employment Security Department and other community agencies to provide services to dislocated workers.
 LCC offers educational planning, advising, and assistance with admissions, registration, and financial aid processes.

-Print and bring your completed application to the Career Center located in the Admissinos Center.
+Print and bring your completed application to the Career Center located in the Admissions Center.

 Traer su solicitud para el centro de carreras ubicado en el centro de admisión.

 If you believe you are eligible and would like to submit your application at the orientation, please print and bring the application with you.
-Orientations are held on Tuesdays at 1 pm in the Career Center located in the Admission Center.
+Orientations are scheduled using the Start Next Quarter link.

 If you apply and are approved for Training Benefits you may be eligible for extra weeks of benefits paid after regular unemployment benefits and Emergency Unemployment Compensation (EUC) have run out.

 If approved, you do not have to look for work.

 Make an appointment to discuss Worker Retraining through the Entry Center by calling (360) 442-2311.
 Walk-ins welcome during regular business hours.